-Phebe Huderson-Poydras, Director of Library Services and Associate Professor of Law
+Phebe Huderson-Poydras, Director of Library Services and Associate Professor

-Oliver B. Spellman Law Library contains more than 470,000 volumes, 1,000,000 microfiche, 35,000 rolls of microfilm, and 1,000 law reviews.
+Oliver B. Spellman Law Library contains more than 480,000 holdings, including over 36,000 volumes of law reviews.
 The library offers research assistance and reference service to students, faculty, and the general public.